homeserverhq/hshq/README.md

 Web-based management UI | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :x: | :heavy_check_mark: | :heavy_check_mark:
 Source Code Repo Files (Auditing) | 6 | 13647 | 344 | 912 | 534 | 225

-In summary, HomeServerHQ can easily do <ins>**everything**</ins> that these other projects can do.
-But they can only do a small fraction of what HomeServerHQ can do.